=JCFN Personnel for 2021 (as of June 22nd, 2022)=

 Setsu Shimizu, North America Director

 She was raised in a ministerial family in Osaka.
 Though she believed in God from a young age, until after college, her faith walk was not an active part of her life.
 At 15, she moved with her family to Hawaii, and has been living the U.S. since then.
 From her high school years, it became natural for her to be involved in outreach to international students from Japan.
 At the Urbana ’90 Missions Conference, she re-dedicated her life to the Lord, was led to be a part of JCFN while studying at Fuller Seminary, and then became director in 1994.
-In addition to her work in JCFN, and along with her very supportive husband, Mao (himself a former international student who became a Christian in Denver), she has been involved in the planting of Amazing Grace Japanese Church since it began in April, 2019.
+Her very supportive husband, Mao (himself a former international student who became a Christian in Denver) serves as a minister at Japanese Ministry of Wintersburg Presbyterian Church since May of 2022.
+She enjoys serving at the church along with her husband.

 Yuko Ozeki, Staff